Richard-code-gig/team-1-project/README.md

 Monitoring Lambda invocation on AWS CloudWatch & Grafana and visualising sales trends with Grafana.

 ## Requirements
+This application can be run in a VS Code volume container or through normal setup (details later).
 AWS: Setup an AWS account.
 S3: Set up EC2 instance.
 S3: Set up a S3 bucket.